-The infants/children's division will exhibit articles made for children age 3 years and under.
-All work must be made by the exhibitor and never before entered in the Fair.
+The infants/children's division will exhibit articles made for children 3 and under.
+All work must be made by exhibitor and never entered in the Fair.

 - Infant Booties, Knitted

 - Infant Head Covering, Knitted

-- 3 Infant Blanket, Knitted
+- 3 Infant Blanket, Knitted 4 Infant Sweater

-- Infant Sweater 4

 - 5 Toys

-- Miscellaneous
+- Miscellaneous (not listed) 6